buddyroo30/canvasxpress_gen/CONTRIBUTING.md

 1. Check this README and documentation files
 2. Search existing GitHub issues
 3. Review the [API Documentation](docs/API.md) and [Integration Guide](docs/INTEGRATION.md)
-4. Try the development interface at `http://localhost:5008` to verify setup
+4. Try the development interface at `http://localhost:5008` (or your deployed URL) to verify setup

 **When asking for help:**
 - Provide clear, specific questions